 Are you looking for ways to add a little holiday cheer to your classroom?
-Check out these five ideas that bring the magic of Christmas from around the world into your upper grade class, all while staying academically focused.
-From traditional stories and celebrations to fun activities and projects, I’ve got you covered.
+Check out these five ideas that bring the magic of Christmas from around the world into your upper grade class while staying academically focused.
+I’ve got you covered from traditional stories and celebrations to fun activities and projects.
 So read on for all the details!

 Christmas From Around the World Themed Days (+ more festive winter holidays)

-A unit on holidays from around the world is a great way to celebrate different cultures and traditions in your upper grade classroom.
+A unit on holidays from around the world is a great way to celebrate different cultures and traditions in your upper-grade classroom.
 One of the most popular holidays is Christmas, which is celebrated in countries all over the world.
-However, there are many other holidays (Hanukkah, Lunar New Year, Diwali, and more) that are celebrated in the winter months as well.
+However, many other holidays (Hanukkah, Lunar New Year, Diwali, and more) are also celebrated in the winter months.
 In order to celebrate these various holidays, create a day where you focus on learning about each holiday or the way Christmas is celebrated in each country.
 Here are some ideas on what you can do to celebrate each holiday…

-• Create art that represents Christmas (or holidays) in different countries.
-Create a poinsettia when studying Christmas in Mexico or create rangoli designs when discussing Diwali.
+- Create art that represents Christmas (or holidays) in different countries.
+For example, create a poinsettia when studying Christmas in Mexico or rangoli designs when discussing Diwali.

 Read Rich Literature to Discover How Christmas From Around the World is Celebrated

 Holidays are a time for family, friends, and reading!
-Christmas is celebrated all over the world, and there are many wonderful books that capture the festive spirit of different cultures.
+Christmas is celebrated all over the world, and many wonderful books capture the festive spirit of different cultures.
 Here are some of my favorite holiday books…

 So whatever the holiday tradition, there’s sure to be a book out there that will give your students a new perspective on the season.